chaoss/augur/docs/source/quick-start.rst

     $ su - postgres
     $ psql

+Note: Make sure your server is running before running the "psql" command.

-Then, once you've connected to your PostgreSQL instance\:
+Then, once you've connected to your PostgreSQL instance

 .. code-block:: postgresql